ServerMod/MultiAdmin/README.md

 - ChainStart: Automatically starts the next server after the first one is done loading.
 - Config reload: Config reload will swap configs
 - Exit command: Adds a graceful exit command.
+- GitHub log submitted: Goes through the last log file and submits any stacktraces
 - Help: Display a full list of multiadmin commands and in game commands.
 - Stop Server once Inactive: Stops the server after a period inactivity.
 - Restart On Low Memory: Restarts the server if the working memory becomes too low
+- Restart On Low Memory at the end of the round: Restarts the server if the working memory becomes too low at the end of the round
 - MutliAdminInfo: Prints the license/author information
 - New: Adds a command to start a new server given a config folder.
 - Restart Next Round: Restarts the server after the current round ends.
 - Restart After X Rounds: Restarts the server after X num rounds completed.
 - Stop Next Round: Stops the server after the current round ends.
 - Titlebar: Updates the title bar with instance based information, such as session id and player count.
 (Requires servermod to function fully)

 ## Installation Instructions:
 1. Place MultiAdmin.exe next to your LocalAdmin.exe